-The typical asking rate per listing is in the $80's per square foot per year.
-The Town Center region is experiencing a decline in rates.
-In the last 3 months, the median rate fell $6 per sqft per year.
-That's a 6% decline in rent.
+The typical asking rate per listing is in the $60's per square foot per year.
+The Town Center region is going through a decline in rates.
+In the last 3 months, the median rate decreased $25 per sqft per year.
+That's a 28% decrease in rent.

-Compared to the rest of the Silicon Valley market, the Town Center submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Silicon Valley market, the Town Center submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 8 listings have been posted online, which means new listings most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 3 listings have been made available, which means listings are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 67% of the available space in the Town Center are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 16,700 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are approximately 4 stories.
+Even though the median size is 4,030 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are approximately 4 stories.
 Most buildings in this region were built in 1993 and are Class A.

 This market is fairly equally mixed residential and commercial.
-Health care is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Town Center folk.
+Health care is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Town Center occupants.
 Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.